What are lipids?

 Lipoproteins (or lipids) are fats that circulate in your bloodstream.
 They include:

-- LDL (low-density lipoprotein), considered "bad" cholesterol because it contributes to plaque buildup in your arteries (atherosclerosis), which is linked to a higher risk of heart attacks and strokes.
+- LDL (low-density lipoprotein) is considered "bad" cholesterol because it contributes to plaque buildup in your arteries (atherosclerosis), which is linked to a higher risk of heart attacks and strokes.

 - Triglyceride is another type of fat in your bloodstream.
 They can be elevated in people who drink a lot of alcohol and eat foods high in cholesterol, saturated fats and trans fats.
 High triglyceride levels can also be caused by diabetes, hypothyroidism, and kidney or liver disease.
 There’s a link between triglycerides and heart disease, insulin resistance, diabetes and obesity.
 People with high triglycerides often have high LDL and low HDL levels.